 How does this flexibility work?
 Instead of each employee having an assigned desk, distinct spatial configurations are setup for the workers to use as needed.
 There might be open desks for computer work, round tables for creative brainstorming, and secluded cubbies for quiet concentration.
 Typically, employees are also given mobile technology to allow them to move freely throughout the space.

 This type of flexibility allows workers to place themselves in the environment in which they work best.
 Introverts are allowed a peaceful place to collect their thoughts while extroverts can feed off of each other’s energy.
-Allowing that freedom of choice has for forward-thinking companies like Google and Department of Treasury and Finance in Victoria.
+Allowing that freedom of choice has shown increases in productivity for forward-thinking companies like Google and Department of Treasury and Finance in Victoria.

 Personal Touches Increase Employee Morale:

 We all have that one collogue who brings his or her home life into work.
 Whether it’s kids’ drawings papering the walls of a cubical or a plethora of holiday decorations, he or she is always the subject of debate.
 While some may think these personal items too unprofessional for the corporate environment, studies have shown that the ability to decorate one’s workspace leaves employees feeling more invested in the company’s success.

 Psychology students at the University of Exeter put that theory to the test when they studied a local corporation.
 They divided the workers into four groups: one group was not allowed to personalize their cubicles at all, one that was allowed to decorate walls without reconfiguring furniture, one allowed to reconfigure however they pleased, and a final group that was given the freedom to decorate but eventually forced to conform to rules.

 Unsurprising, the group that was able to reconfigure their cubicles however they wished showed the most positive outcome.
 They reported improved concentration, ambiance, organization, and productivity.